TheOracle2212/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

    .. tip::

-      Motor Direction is reversed simply by interchanging two of the three ESC to motor power leads.
+      Motor Direction can be simply reversed by switching the outer two of three ESC to motor power leads.

+Note that for BUS ESC connections (see DroneCAN ESC configuration), the ESC nodes should be configured as to the corresponding motor position on the frame.

 Checking the motor numbering with the Mission Planner Motor test
 ================================================================